JonathanMagnan/ireviewapple.com/pages/documentations/ipads accessories-keyboard.md

 If you are planning on using your iPad as a laptop, investing in a keyboard would be an efficient investment!
-Having a physical keyboard is more helpful than the integrated one in the iPads  since it is more practical for typing. here are the latest models availabe on the market:
+Having a physical keyboard is more helpful than the integrated one in the iPads  since it is more practical for typing.

+## Apple Smart Keyboard

+Obviously, Apple has its own product with its unique touch! the Keyboard is light, thin and **water-resistant**. this not-so-perfect-keyboard has the most negative reviews; no backlit, no shortcut keys, the screen isn't adjustable and there's no touchpad. here are the latest alternative availabe on the market:

 ## GreenLaw iPad Keyboard Case